iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: --max-depot-size=<size-in-bytes>

     Sets the maximum amount of disk usage for each node's database in bytes.
 Any write operations that would overflow the database will return a qdb_e_system error stating "disk full".
+    The write ahead log is not accounted in the disk usage.

     Due to excessive meta-data or uncompressed db entries, the actual database size may exceed this set value by up to 20%.

     Argument
         An integer representing the maximum size of the database on disk in bytes.
+The minimum value is 134,217,728 (128 MB).

     Default value
         0 (disabled)